 I recently decided I am done apologizing for normal, necessary behaviors that don’t merit any apology and for decisions that I am not sorry about.
 I would succumb to the urge of saying “I’m sorry” and then wondered: “Was I really sorry about that?” and a large percentage of the time I wasn’t sorry at all, and very often, I was the one who could have used an apology.

 Shifting this habit is so hard!
-Like when I was having dinner with amazing friends during a magical trip to Los Angeles and we went to a Mexican restaurant.
+Like when I was having dinner with my friend Marshall during a magical (and secret) trip to Los Angeles and we went to a Mexican restaurant.
 I asked the nice waiter what vegan options they had and we agreed on the veggie enchiladas without cheese.
 When the cheese covered enchiladas arrived, I felt so uncomfortable.
 I wanted to blurt it out.

 “I’m sorry, but I ordered these without cheese…”

 But I didn’t say I was sorry.
 Cos I wasn’t.
 I was hungry.
 I was grateful my friend was treating us to a yummy meal (although that wasn’t how I planned it in my mind).
 I was wondering if I would survive my assertiveness test.
 But I wasn’t sorry – so I didn’t lie to dispel the discomfort.
-No one died because I withheld the fake apology and I enjoyed my delicious vegan enchiladas and the rest of my evening.
+I was still polite, I smiled, I was kind; no one died because I withheld the fake apology and I enjoyed my delicious vegan enchiladas and the rest of my evening.

 Since this incident, I decided to take notice and take notes, looking for unnecessary apologies that moms like you and I just employ as knee jerk reactions for just taking space.
 I thought it would be hard to get to 21 in a week’s time (you know I like that number), but I got 21 in less than 48 hours, without even trying, and had to delete a lot of them to bring it down to 101.